-The Fund is managed by members of the Emerging Markets Debt team.
-The team consists of portfolio managers, analysts and traders.
-The members of the team primarily responsible for the day-to-day management of the Fund are Eric J. Baurmeister, Warren Mar and Sahil Tandon.
+The Fund is managed by members of the Global Listed Real Assets team.
+The team consists of portfolio managers and analysts.
+The current member of the team primarily responsible for the day-to-day management of the Fund is Matthew King.